-- 2.1 LEGALITY OF TECHNIQUE'S USE We draw the Committee's attention to a forthcoming publication by Ludlow (2018), which analyses possible governance responses to mitochondrial donation, noting in particular the following: - The most straightforward legal route would be to treat mitochondrial DNA as separate from the human genome.
+- 2.1 Legality of Technique's Use We draw the Review's attention to a publication by Ludlow (2018), which analyses possible governance responses to mitochondrial donation, noting in particular the following: - The most straightforward legal route would be to treat mitochondrial DNA as separate from the human genome.
 This approach parallels the UK process and resonates with existing legislation of embryos and cloning, as well as current legal definitions of genetic material and the genome, which are highly opaque.
-There are alternative approaches but these raise their own, not necessarily insurmountable, challenges: - Repeal the prohibition on heritable genetic changes or include an exception allowing the technique, which may contravene UNESCO's Universal Declaration on the Human Genome and Human Rights, to which Australia is a signatory; or - Revise regulation around embryo sex selection to enable the technique's use only in male embryos, which could attract opposition given the recent public rejection of sex selection in family planning contexts. - Key definitional issues must be resolved before legislation can be developed around mitochondrial donation include: - Whether this technology constitutes genetic modification / gene technology according to current definitions; - Whether it can be considered either germline or somatic modification, and whether this distinction remains useful; and - How mitochondrial and nuclear DNA should be defined and regulated. - A regulatory framework for clinical use will need development, addressing governance issues such as access to the technique for reasons other than to address mitochondrial disease. - 2.2 PARENTAGE AND KINSHIP We draw the Committee's attention to a publication by Ludlow (2015), which summarises current legislation across Australian federal and state jurisdictions regulating Australian genetic and legal parentage through the lens of mitochondrial donation, noting in particular the following: - Parentage and kinship in Australia is regulated at the state level.
-By current definitions, a mitochondrial DNA donor would likely be considered to be the resulting child's genetic, though not legal, parent in all jurisdictions.
-In such an arrangement, the child would have access to information on the donor's identity.
+There are alternative approaches but these raise their own, not necessarily insurmountable, challenges:

-• All jurisdictions require that the genetic origins of the resulting child be certain.
+- Repeal the prohibition on heritable genetic changes or include an exception allowing the technique, which may contravene UNESCO's Universal Declaration on the Human Genome and Human Rights, to which Australia is a signatory; or - Revise regulation around embryo sex selection to enable the technique's use only in male embryos, which could attract opposition given the recent public rejection of sex selection in family planning contexts. - Key definitional issues which must be resolved before legislation can be developed around mitochondrial donation include: - whether this technology constitutes genetic modification / gene technology according to current definitions; - whether it can be considered either germline or somatic modification, and whether this distinction remains useful; and - how mitochondrial and nuclear DNA should be defined and regulated. - A regulatory framework for clinical use will need development, addressing governance issues such as access to the technique for reasons other than to address mitochondrial disease. - 2.2 Parentage and Kinship We draw the Review's attention to a publication by Ludlow (2015), which summarises current legislation in Western Australia and across Australian federal and other state jurisdictions regulating genetic and legal parentage through the lens of mitochondrial donation, noting in particular the following: - Parentage and kinship in Australia is regulated at the state level.
+By current definitions in the HRT Act, Surrogacy Act 2008 and Artificial Conception Act 1985, a mitochondrial DNA donor would likely be considered to be the resulting child's biological and genetic, though not legal, parent.
+In such an arrangement, the child would have access to information on the donor's identity. - Mitochondrial donation may be used in the conception of a child, who is then to be gestated by a surrogate.
+The Surrogacy Act requires that donors whose gamete (egg) is to be used for conception sign a written agreement before pre-approval of the surrogacy arrangement.
+Consideration is needed of the appropriateness of the consequential extension of this requirement to mitochondrial donors because of the mitochondrial donor's classification as a gamete donor. - Western Australian law (namely, pursuant to the HRT Act) requires that the genetic origins of the resulting child not be deliberately confused.
 This does not prevent mitochondrial donation but constrains the implantation of more than one embryo into one woman where mitochondrial donation has been used.

 There are lessons to be taken from the development of legislation around mitochondrial donation in other countries.
 For example, the UK, US, and Australia differ in many critical respects: the UK treats mitochondrial donation as germline modification, yet UK regulation does not consider it to be genetic modification.
 UK legislation also positions mitochondrial DNA donors as more analogous with organ rather than gamete (egg or sperm) donors, redacting any rights to a parental relationship with the resulting child.
-However, the reasoning behind these decisions is inconsistent and does not align with the views of some international bodies, for example the US National Academies and the Nuffield Council of Bioethics.
+However, the reasoning behind these decisions is inconsistent (see Ludlow 2018 for a full discussion), and does not align with the views of some international bodies, for example the US National Academies and the Nuffield Council of Bioethics.